Michael Wittmann: Speculation surrounding death

 La Cambe German war cemetery, Normandy, France.

 Nazi propaganda reported that Allied aircraft struck Wittmann's tank, stating that he had fallen in combat to the "dreaded fighter-bombers".
 In a post-war account, French civilian Serge Varin, who took the only known photograph of the destroyed tank, claimed that he found an unexploded rocket nearby and that he saw no other penetration holes in the tank.
-Historian Brian Reid dismisses this contention as relevant RAF logs make no claim of engaging tanks in the area at that time.
+Historian Brian Reid dismisses this contention, as relevant RAF logs make no claim of engaging tanks in the area at that time.
 This position is supported by the men of Wittmann's unit who stated they did not come under air attack, and by British and Canadian tank crews who also dismissed any involvement by aircraft.

 Prompted by the discovery of Wittmann's remains in 1983 interest in his death was back in the news.
 In a 1985 issue of After the Battle Magazine, Les Taylor, a wartime member of the 1st Northamptonshire Yeomanry, claimed that fellow yeoman Joe Ekins was responsible for the destruction of Wittmann's tank.
 Veteran and historian Ken Tout, a member of the same unit, published a similar account crediting Ekins.
 This became the widely accepted version of events.

 According to Hart, Ekins's unit was positioned in a wood on the right flank of the advancing Tiger tanks.
 At approximately 12:47, they engaged them, halting the attack, and killing Wittmann.
 The turret numbers of the three Tigers were recorded after the battle in the unit War Diary: 312, 007 and 314.
-Wittman's tank was 007.
+Wittmann's tank was 007.

 Pictures of these tanks and their positions were confirmed in photographs taken by French locals and made available to the investigation.
 These were taken after the war before the tanks were removed for scrap.
-Brian Reid's account is based on the 1985 ATB investigation but with changes, five Tigers instead of three, the position of Tiger 007 and the position of the Sherbrooke Fusiliers.
-There is no documentation to support any of Reid's claims.
+Brian Reid's account is based on the 1985 ATB investigation but with changes, five Tigers instead of three, the position of Tiger 007 and the Sherbrooke Fusilier's position.
+There is no documentation to support any of Reid's claims..
+All of the Sherbrooke Fusilier's records were lost shortly after the battle when an American aircraft negligently bombed the vehicle that contained these documents.
+There is therefore no documented record for the claims of the Sherbrooke Fusiliers.